MatthewMcGonagle/MatthewMcGonagle.github.io/programming/_posts/2018-01-05-CantorTones.md

     def addWave(self, tSeries, tStart, frequency, amplitude, duration):
         '''
         Add a wave (giving a certain tone) into a waveform time series.
+It will only add in the part of the wave that actually fits into the waveform time series.

         Parameters
         ----------